BDC Hamburger Icon

 1. Your idea is not fully formed.

 When presenting to investors, you must be able to answer all their questions quickly and confidently.
-That means that your idea must be extremely well thought out.
-You must be able to explain its features, benefits, exactly how it works, your production plan and your market analysis.
+That means your idea must be extremely well thought out.
+You must be able to explain its features, benefits, how it works, your production plan and your market analysis.

 2. Your team is not complete.